zoematr/FL4ME/README.md

 ## Run with the Simulation Engine

-In the `FLfraud` directory, use `flwr run` to run a local simulation:
+In the `FedCAD` directory, use `flwr run` to run a local simulation:

 ```bash
 flwr run .